Seems like just a few years ago, people were debating whether or not to establish a “social presence” with their business.

 Well isn’t it obvious?
 With your Facebook page, you want to make sure every “edge” has a good chance of being interacted with.

 This way, you can expose your business’s message to as many people as possible.
 Yes, this is a fantastic way to get new customers.
 But it does take some trial and error.
 You need to see what your immediate followers like.
 Remember, they’re the first people you need to interact with.

 Your followers will see an edge and decide what to do.
 If they interact with it, its EdgeRank will increase, dramatically increasing the number of people who potentially see that edge.

 Here are a few things you can do to increase the EdgeRank of your update:

 2) Link to Other Companies – When you post something, you can choose to tag another company in it (or an individual).
-Doing so ensures that person or brand will be notified of it, increasing their chances of interacting with it.
-If you can connect with another business page, you expose your company to all of their customers.
+Doing so ensures that a person or brand will be notified of it, increasing their chances of interacting with it.
+If you can connect with another business page, you expose your company to all of its customers.

 3) Be Location Specific – Post updates specific to the location you’re in.
 Then, the status will be shown to other people in that particular location.
 Since it’s highly relevant to them, chances are they’ll interact with it, increasing edge rank.